Samin-Islam0312/Advanced-Compiler/LLVM_Exercise/def_useLoop/ReadME.md

-# How to build the project
+# Inputs
-Find the llvm-tu
+The inputs can be found in the `../input` folder, from the previous class activity provided by the instructor.
+The passes and asked results can be found in the passes' respective files, `defUse` and `LoopInfo`.

-# Pass 1: DefUseChain Pass
+# Pass 1: DefUseChain Pass, inside `defUse`
 Emitting IR
 ```bash
 clang -O0 -Xclang -disable-O0-optnone -S -emit-llvm ../../inputs/matmul.c -o inputIR/matmul.ll